Applications the Lester Kissel Summer Grants for the summer of 2020 are available now!

 - Unofficial transcript (fellowship recipients will be required to furnish official transcripts)

-The deadline for applications is Friday, April 1, 2016, and the names of the successful applicants will be announced by Friday, April 15, 2016.
-Grant recipients are expected to submit a written report on their grant experience.
+The deadline for applications is Friday, May 1, 2020, and successful applicants will be notified in mid-May.
+Grant recipients are expected to submit a written status report on their grant experience during the summer (1-2 pages) and a final report (3-4 pages) in September.

 The Kissel Grants in Practical Ethics are made possible by a gift from the late Lester Kissel, a graduate of Harvard Law School and longtime benefactor of Harvard's ethics programs and activities.